appium/appium/docs/en/writing-running-appium/caps.md

 ### MacDriver Only

-(For MacDriver capabilities, please refer to the documentation on the [Appium Mac Driver repo](https://github.com/appium/appium-mac-driver#desired-capabilities) itself.)
+(For MacDriver capabilities, please refer to the documentation on the [Appium MacDriver repo](https://github.com/appium/appium-mac-driver#desired-capabilities) itself.)

-### Mac2 Driver Only
+### Mac2Driver Only

-(For Mac2 Driver capabilities, please refer to the documentation on the [Appium Mac2 Driver repo](https://github.com/appium/appium-mac2-driver#capabilities) itself.)
+(For Mac2 Driver capabilities, please refer to the documentation on the [Appium Mac2Driver repo](https://github.com/appium/appium-mac2-driver#capabilities) itself.)

 ### You.i Engine Only